All Episodes

 I've always thought that the ideal would be that there would be like a cafeteria that you could go to that would be close enough everybody could get to it.

-You know, maybe there'd be multiple.
+Maybe there'd be multiple.

 But the cafeteria model would have less waste than individuals.

-You know, if if you shop for yourself and cook for yourself, it's just so wasteful the amount of time you spend, and that you have to drive somewhere and pick something up, you gotta store it, some of it goes bad, you gotta negotiate who gets what.
+If you shop for yourself and cook for yourself, it's just so wasteful the amount of time you spend and that you have to drive somewhere and pick something up.

-Compare that to just everybody walks over to the buffet, and you just get what you want.
+Compare that to just everybody walks over to the buffet and you just get what you want.

 So I do not rule out that there could be a government grocery store.

-I I think if you rule it out because it's never worked, that's a good starting point.
+I think if you rule it out because it's never worked, that's a good starting point.

 But that's just the starting point for the analysis.

-You have to go past it, never worked.
+You have to go past it never worked.

-Well, you are not surprised to know that the Gaza ceasefire is not holding as well as people would like, but it's unclear whether the leadership of Hamas has anything to do with it, or is it uh rogue elements within Hamas?
+Well, you are not surprised to know that the Gaza ceasefire is not holding as well as people would like, but it's unclear whether the leadership of Hamas has anything to do with it, or is it rogue elements within Hamas?

-But there is some firing, there are some deaths.
+But there is some firing.

 We hope that's temporary.

-Uh so humanitarian aid is stopped or paused, I guess, mostly paused.
+So humanitarian aid is stopped or paused, I guess, mostly paused.

 There's definitely going to be violations of the ceasefire.

-You know, every single person who's been alive more than 10 minutes knows the ceasefire is going to get violated.
+Every single person who's been alive more than 10 minutes knows the ceasefire is going to get violated.

 There wouldn't be any point in even doing the deal if we thought a violation was going to overturn the whole thing.

-But probably we will, probably will.
+But probably we will.

 It does make sense that there'll be plenty of people there who don't want a ceasefire and will be acting upon it.

-But as long as they get the big weapons out of there.
+But as long as they get the big weapons out of there, I guess Jared was talking about maybe a gun buyback program.

-Your first impression is no, right?
+Your first impression is, no, right?

-That's not gonna work.
+That's not going to work.

-They're not gonna sell their guns.
+They're not going to sell their guns.

-So I do like the buyback idea, but I think it's you know that's only a dent.
+So I do like the buyback idea, but I think it's, you know, that's only a dent.

 You can't get all the guns with that.